City leaders address ongoing gun violence in Birmingham

 BIRMINGHAM, Ala.
-(WIAT) — City leaders and law enforcement officers have continued to put efforts towards getting guns off the streets to help curve the ongoing gun violence.
+(WIAT) — City leaders and law enforcement officials have continued to put efforts towards getting guns off the streets to help curve the ongoing gun violence.

 But there’s been a continued uptick in crime.
 On Tuesday night, an 8-year-old was caught in a shootout in west Birmingham.